Nonlawyer Options for Step Parent, Grandparent, Relative, and Adult Adoptions

 Am I Eligible to Adopt?

 In situations where a relative within the third degree of family relation (i.e. a grandparent, great-grandparent, sibling, aunt or uncle) is able to obtain the agreement and consent of the parents, a relative/grandparent adoption in Florida can proceed smoothly through the courts and can be finalized quickly.
+Also know that the consent of the parent(s) may not be necessary to adopt.

 Likewise, if you are a married step parent wishing to adopt your stepchild, and the non-adopting parent is willing to sign a form consenting to the adoption, a complete step parent adoption case can be presented to the Court and finalized as an uncontested matter after a short hearing.